katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 Here is what is happening in the HTML above:

-First, in the `<head>`
-tag, we include the  `okta-sign-in.min.js` and `okta-sign-in.min.css` files.
+First, in the `<head>` tag, we include the  `okta-sign-in.min.js` and `okta-sign-in.min.css` files.
 These files have all of the logic and default stylesheets used by the Okta Sign-In Widget.

-We also include the `okta-theme.css` file, which adds Okta's own custom theme you get in the login page of your Okta organization if you have enabled the New Sign-In Page setting in `Admin -> Settings -> Appearance` in the `Sign-In Configuration` section.
-You can choose not to include this okta-theme.css stylesheet if you so wish.
+We also include the `okta-theme.css` file, which adds Okta's own custom theme.
+This is the same theme you see on the login page of your Okta organization, assuming you have enabled the New Sign-In Page setting in `Admin -> Settings -> Appearance` in the `Sign-In Configuration` section.
+You can choose not to include this `okta-theme.css` stylesheet if you so wish.

-In the `<body>`, we add a `<div>` tag with an "`id`" of `okta-login-container`  &#x2013; you can use any "`id`" value in this tag, we are just using `okta-login-container` here for the sake of clarity.
+In the `<body>`, we add a `<div>` tag with an `id` value of `okta-login-container`.
+You can use any `id` value in this tag, we are just using `okta-login-container` here for the sake of clarity.

 Next, we add some JavaScript code to insert the Okta Sign-In Widget